 Detection of plagiarism

 Tutors and lecturers are able to tell if you have plagiarised, just by reading your work:

 Everyone has their own writing style.
-It is obvious that a section of an assignment has been copied because of the changes in grammer, words used, punctuation etc.
+It is obvious that a section of an assignment has been copied because of the changes in grammar, words used, punctuation, etc.